MNL-Bandit in non-stationary environments: Introduction

-To analyse the regret, we show new concentration bounds for (UPP).
-In particular, by leveraging our stochastic ordering, we present {\em non-symmetric} concentration bounds for (UPP) in the sense that one of the bounds is with respect to the mean of the stochastic upper bounds and the other is with respect to the mean of the stochastic lower bounds.
-We show that this is sufficient for our purposes and evaluate the gap between the attraction parameters and their estimators.
-Finally, we translate this gap into a gap in the payoff function using a special Lipschitz property of the payoff function from \cite{mnlucb} (Lemma A.3).
+We introduce a new stochastic process that we refer to as the {\em uninterrupted purchases process} (UPP) that we use to get a tight characterization of the bias.
+In particular, we sandwich UPP (in the usual stochastic order) between two geometric random variables with bounded difference of means.
+To analyse the regret, we show new concentration bounds for (UPP) by leveraging our stochastic ordering.
+Specifically, we present non-symmetric concentration bounds for (UPP) in the sense that one of the bounds is with respect to the mean of the stochastic upper-bounds and the other is with respect to the mean of the stochastic lower-bounds.
+We use our concentration bounds to evaluate the gap between the attraction parameters and their estimators.
+Finally, we translate this gap into a gap in the payoff function using a special Lipschitz property of the payoff function.
+Our approach might be of independent interest in dealing with non-stationarity in epoch-based algorithms.

-We also address another technical issue in the analysis of \cite{mnlucb} in handling the distribution of the length of epochs.
-The details of the issue and the solution proposed are given in Section \ref{subsec:epochlength}.

-\paragraph{Lower bounds.} We also present lower bounds for the MNL-Bandit problem in non-stationary environments with respect to the number of switches $L$ and the variation $\deltaIk$ respectively.
+\paragraph{Matching lower-bounds.} We also prove lower-bounds for the MNL-Bandit problem in non-stationary environments with respect to the number of switches $L$ and a novel variation measure $\deltaIk$ respectively.
 In particular, we show that any polynomial time algorithm for the MNL-Bandit problem in a non-stationary environment with $L$ switches must incur a regret of at least $\Tilde{\Omega}\left( \sqrt{NLT}\right)$.
 Furthermore, in a non-stationary environment with variation $\deltaIk$, any algorithm must incur a regret $\Tilde{\Omega}\left( (N)^{\frac{1}{3}}(\deltaIk)^{\frac{1}{3}} T^{\frac{2}{3}}\right)$.
-Both of these bounds match our upper bound for our online algorithm up to logarithmic factors.
+Both of these bounds match our upper-bound for our online algorithm up to logarithmic factors.
 Therefore, our algorithm is near-optimal (up to logarithmic factors) for the MNL-Bandit problem in non-stationary environments.